airss-docs/airss-docs.github.io/technical-reference/airss-utilities.md

 *output only +input only
 ```

-The following converts a castep cell file to a SHELX `.res` (results) file.
+The following converts a Castep cell file to a SHELX `.res` (results) file.

 ```console
 $ cabal cell res < input.cell > output.res